ironkayman/RebisTheory/rebis_theory.md

 #### War of Heavenly Kingdom and Underworld

-After assisting Lord Vanaduke, a fiendish army, which we believe is the Legion of Ur, returned into the Underworld.
+After assisting Lord Vanaduke, a fiendish army, which we believe to be so far the Legion of Ur, returned into the Underworld.

-Heavenly kingdom up to that moment was not affected by Vanaduke's crusade.
+Heavenly kingdom up to that moment was not affected by Lord Vanaduke's crusade.
 But, based on the following items we have evidence of a past conflict between Valkyries and Underworld:

-- `Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)), - Gunslingers, which we wll discuss soon, have descended into the Underworld.
+- `Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)), - Gunslingers, whom we will discuss soon, have descended into the Underworld.

     We suggested that they have advanced technology and magic to allow creation of such handgun, as well as they knew of draconic designs, although here referred as griffins, based on the name and design of dragons on handgun's barrel.
 The griffin in question may be referring to the apparition of a griffin during handgun's charge.
 - `A holy sword created in another time to arm knights who fought against the legions of the Underworld` ([Avenger](https://wiki.spiralknights.com/Avenger)) and the [Divine Avenger](https://wiki.spiralknights.com/Divine_avenger): `An upgraded Avenger formed from the purest sun steel.
 There are few foes remaining in this world that are worthy enough to be defeated by such a fine blade, and there are still fewer heroes worthy of wielding it`.